Dayton’s stormy Tuesday | Power Line:

-He doesn't like Civil War paintings in "his" ceremonial governors office at the capital because they don't represent "all Minnesotans", and when his hand picked "commission" voted against him, he stormed out to show his level of maturity.
+He doesn't like Civil War paintings in "his" ceremonial governors office at the capital because they don't represent "all Minnesotans", and when his hand picked "commission" voted against him, he stormed out to make his level of maturing clear.

 I covered Gettysburg by Sears here, and by Coddington here.
 I also read Pale Horse at Plum Run but failed to blog on it -- the story of the 1st MN at Gettysburg.
-Without the 1st MN, it is very likely the South would have won -- it could be the reason Dayton is pissed, the Democrats were on the side of the South after all!
+Without the 1st MN, it is very likely the South would have won -- it could be the reason Dayton is pissed, the South was Democrat after all!

 'via Blog this'